-The ML STAR is available in several configurations.
+The Microlab STAR, STAR^V, and VANTAGE are available in several configurations.
 Use the Hamilton System Configuration Editor to configure the VENUS Software to a specific instrument configuration.
-The primary configuration will be done by the Hamilton Trained Field Service Engineer during the instrument installation.
+The primary configuration will be performed by the Hamilton-trained Field Service Engineer during the instrument installation.